On Complexity Bounds and Confluence of Parallel Term Rewriting: Introduction

 Bounds on parallel complexity can provide insights about the potentiality of parallelisation: if sequential and parallel complexity of a function (asymptotically) coincide, this information can be useful for a parallelising compiler to refrain from parallelising the evaluation of this function.
 Moreover, evaluation of TRSs (as a simple functional programming language) in massively parallel settings such as GPUs is currently a topic of active research \cite{gpu_trs,gpu_trs_journal}.
 In this context, a static analysis of parallel complexity can be helpful to determine whether to rewrite on a (fast, but not very parallel) CPU or on a (slower, but massively parallel) GPU.

-\journal{In this paper, we provide techniques for the synthesis of both upper and lower bounds for the parallel-innermost runtime complexity of TRSs.
+In this paper, we provide techniques for the synthesis of both upper and lower bounds for the parallel-innermost runtime complexity of TRSs.
+We motivate our focus on innermost rewrite strategies by the fact that innermost rewriting is closely related to call-by-value evaluation strategies as used by many programming languages, such as OCaml, Scala, Rust, C++, \ldots

 Our approach to finding lower bounds requires that the input TRS is \emph{confluent}.
 This means essentially that computations with the TRS have deterministic results.
-Thus, we also provide efficiently checkable sufficient criteria for proving confluence of parallel-innermost rewriting, which are of interest both as an ingredient for our complexity analysis and in their own right.}
+Thus, we also provide efficiently checkable sufficient criteria for proving confluence of parallel-innermost rewriting, which are of interest both as an ingredient for our complexity analysis and in their own right.
+These criteria capture the confluence of TRSs corresponding to programs with deterministic small-step semantics, the motivation of this work.

-\autoref{sec:irc} recalls term rewriting and Dependency Tuples \cite{DependencyTuple} as the basis of our approach.
-In \autoref{sec:para_complex}, we introduce a notion of runtime complexity for parallel-innermost rewriting, and we harness the existing Dependency Tuple framework to compute asymptotic upper bounds on this complexity. \journal{Additionally, we provide a sufficient criterion that runtime complexity of standard (sequential) innermost rewriting and parallel-innermost rewriting coincide.} In \autoref{sec:dt_to_irc}, we provide a transformation to innermost term rewriting that lets any tool for (sequential) innermost runtime complexity be reused to find upper bounds for parallel-innermost runtime complexity and, for confluent parallel-innermost rewriting, also lower bounds. \autoref{sec:confluence} provides automatable sufficient criteria for proving confluence of parallel-innermost rewriting. \autoref{sec:expe} gives experimental evidence of the practicality of our method on a large standard benchmark set.
-We discuss related work \journal{and conclude} in~\autoref{sec:related}.

-\journal{ This paper is an extended journal version of a conference paper published at LOPSTR 2022 \cite{lopstr2022}.
-We make the following additional contributions over the conference version: \begin{itemize} \item We provide additional explanations, examples, and discussion throughout the paper. \item We state a stronger new sufficient criterion for confluence of parallel-innermost rewriting (\thmref{thm:pito_confluent_with_cps}). \item We have run more extended experiments. \item We provide proofs for all our theorems. \end{itemize} }
+This paper is an extended journal version of a conference paper published at LOPSTR 2022 \cite{lopstr2022}.
+We make the following additional contributions over the conference version: \begin{compactitem} \item We provide additional explanations, examples, and discussion throughout the paper. \item We state a stronger new sufficient criterion for confluence of parallel-innermost rewriting (\thmref{thm:pito_confluent_with_cps}). \item We have run more extended experiments. \item We provide proofs for all our theorems. \end{compactitem}